How free are we?

 - encourage good behavior–such as green incentives

 His fund used to tell entrepreneurs that if in five years they could do $20 million in revenue and $3 million in profits they could go public; but now, with Sarbanes Oxley, that entire $3 million in profits would be taken up by compliance, so the entrepeneurs don’t go public.

 He thinks Sarbanes Oxley should only apply to companies of a certain size and only after they’ve been public for 10 years.

 - Do not hire and spend

-Government does a great job of identifying problems: energy, security, health care, traffic, polution.
+Government does a great job of identifying problems: energy, security, health care, traffic, pollution.
 I understand there is more traffic here (in DC) since the stimulus because everyone is coming here.

 Business Solves problems:

 - Security (Lumena, SafeView, Tesla)